accordproject/techdocs/website/versioned_docs/version-0.12.0/ref-logic-stdlib.md

 ---
-id: ergo-stdlib
+id: version-0.12.0-ref-logic-stdlib
-title: Standard Libraries
+title: Ergo Libraries
+original_id: ref-logic-stdlib
 ---

 The following libraries are provided with the Ergo compiler.